raspberryvalley/docker-mkdocs/README.md

 # RaspberryValley MkDocks Docker Image

+We are a maker community in Karlskrona, Sweden.
+See our site for other ideas and activities: [Raspberry Valley](https://raspberry-valley.azurewebsites.net).

 We write a lot at the [Raspberry Valley](https://raspberry-valley.azurewebsites.net) makerspace.
 To share our tools without the hassle of installation, we reverted recently to Docker deployments, both for techies and authors.

 This is our Docker Image for running [MkDocs](http://www.mkdocs.org/).
 It is based on [Alpine](https://hub.docker.com/_/alpine/), a minimal Docker image based on Alpine Linux with a complete package index and only 5 MB in size.
 We were inspired by [elamperti](https://hub.docker.com/r/elamperti/docker-mkdocs/) and his MKDocks image.